 Risks associated with carbon nanotubes

-Because of their long, fibrous form, which is reminiscent of asbestos, carbon nanotubes raised strong concerns about their toxicity very early on.
+Because of their sometimes long, fibrous form, reminiscent of asbestos, carbon nanotubes raised strong concerns about their toxicity very early on.

+In 2017, the International Agency for Research on Cancer (IARC) classified one of these nanotubes, Mitsui-7, as a ‘possible human carcinogen’ (2B).
 After many years, and a last consultation during the summer of 2021, the European Chemicals Agency (ECHA) validated in March 2022 the classification as carcinogenic by inhalation (cat.
 1B) of long multiwall carbon (nano)tubes .
-This includes those with a diameter ≥ 30 nm and < 3 μm, a length ≥ 5 μm and a width to height ratio > 3:1Cf1.
-Echa’s Rac agrees to carcinogenic classification for multi-walled carbon tubes, Chemical Watch, March 23, 2022 .
+This includes those with a diameter ≥ 30 nm and < 3 μm, a length ≥ 5 μm and a width to height ratio > 3:11Cf.
+Echa’s Rac agrees to carcinogenic classification for multi-walled carbon tubes, Chemical Watch, March 23, 2022 . .
 This classification follows the submission of a dossier by Germany for the inclusion of the substance in Annex VI of the CLP Regulation.

-In 2015, the Société pour l’étude, la protection et l’aménagement de la nature dans le Sud-Ouest (SEPANSO) alerted on the risks linked to the production of carbon nanotubes by Arkema in Mont (Pyrénées-Atlantiques) by asking for the stopping of the productions until the harmlessness of nanos is established for the employees, the consumers and the environment2Cf.
+In 2015, the Société pour l’étude, la protection et l’aménagement de la nature dans le Sud-Ouest (SEPANSO) issued an alert on the risks linked to the production of carbon nanotubes by Arkema in Mont (Pyrénées-Atlantiques) and asked for production to be stopped until the harmlessness of nanos could be established for employees, consumers and the environment4Cf.
 Mont: carbon nanotubes in the crosshairs of the Sepanso, La République des Pyrénées, February 25, 2015; see also ANSES, Avis relatif à “l’évaluation des risques liés au GRAPHISTRENGTH C100 réalisée dans le cadre du programme Genesis”, November 28, 2013.

-In November 2019, carbon nanotubes are the first nanomaterials to be integrated into the SinListA list of substances to be replaced urgently because they are too dangerous3Cf.
+In November 2019, carbon nanotubes are the first nanomaterials to be integrated into the SinList, a list of substances to be replaced urgently because deemed too dangerous5Cf.
 With its SinList, the NGO ChemSec alerts a non-expert public to chemical risks, Novethic, November 2019 and New chemicals on the SIN List challenge the global supply chain, ChemSec, November 2019.

-That same month, the European Agency for Safety and Health at Work had awarded the 2018-2019 Healthy Workplaces Good Practice Award to Atlas Copco Industrial Technique, a Swedish manufacturing company that has taken a precautionary approach to minimizing worker exposure to carbon nanotubes4Cf.
+The same month, the European Agency for Safety and Health at Work awarded the 2018-2019 Healthy Workplaces Good Practice Award to Atlas Copco Industrial Technique, a Swedish manufacturing company that has taken a precautionary approach to minimizing worker exposure to carbon nanotubes6Cf.
 Sweden: protecting workers from potentially hazardous carbon nanotubes in manufacturing, OSHA Europe, November 2, 2019.

-In July 2020, ECHA published an assessment report on multiwall carbon nanotubes (MWCNTs), the tube-shaped and entangled synthetic graphite, conducted by the German Institute for Occupational Safety and Health (BAuA)5Cf.
+In July 2020, ECHA published an assessment report on multiwall carbon nanotubes (MWCNTs: a tube-shaped and entangled synthetic graphite) conducted by the German Institute for Occupational Safety and Health (BAuA)7Cf.
 SUBSTANCE EVALUATION CONCLUSION as required by REACH Article 48 and EVALUATION REPORT for Multi-walled Carbon Nanotubes (MWCNT), synthetic graphite in tubular shape and tangled, BAuA / ECHA, July 2020.
-The report points out that the information required by 1 January 2020 under REACH had not yet been (sufficiently) filled in by registrants and that additional measures are therefore necessary, starting with a compliance check.
-Once the data required by REACH is provided by the companies, ECHA may decide whether additional information is needed.
-ECHA is urging registrants to update their dossiers and/or develop testing proposals to comply with REACH requirements.
+The report pointed out that the information required by 1 January 2020 under REACH had not yet been (sufficiently) filled in by registrants and that additional measures were therefore necessary, starting with a compliance check.
+Once the data required by REACH is provided by companies, ECHA may decide whether additional information would be needed.
+ECHA was urging registrants to update their dossiers and/or develop testing proposals to comply with REACH requirements.

-In the United States, the U.S. Environmental Protection Agency (EPA) has issued several Significant New Use Regulations (SNURs) for carbon nanotubes, requiring anyone wishing to manufacture, import, or process, for commercial purposes, these carbon nanotubes to notify the EPA at least 90 days before :
+In the United States, the U.S. Environmental Protection Agency (EPA) has issued several Significant New Use Regulations (SNURs) for carbon nanotubes, requiring anyone wishing, for commercial purposes, to manufacture, import, or process these carbon nanotubes to notify the EPA at least 90 days before.
+2 of these SNURs are:

 Explore the bibliography below to learn more.